-Strategic Goal 3 - Provide an effective, timely and efficient emergency res sponse capability to all areas of RAF Mildenhall.
-Improve Operations Capabilities Timeline Performance Measurement: Completion of tasks within established timelines.
-Critical Tasks Install Mobile Data Terminals (MDT) on all response vehicles to FY24 incorporate wireless information sharing on emergency incidents after Monaco D-21 EM Upgrade.
-Incorporate weekly off-station training into crew chief proficiency Continuous training. (e.g., Ladder, Hydrant, Pumping, Rescue drills) Acquire Wireless Headsets on fire apparatus for crews to communicate effectively during emergency responses and training exercises.
-COMPLETE OCT 20 Work with facility managers to gain after hours access to secured FY24 facilities during an emergency response.
-Develop/Maintain 4 (min) certified Company officers per shift.
-Continuous
+Strategic Goal 3 - Provide an effective, timely and efficient emergency response capability to all areas of RAF Mildenhall.
+Timeline Improve Operations Capabilities Performance Measurement: Completion of tasks within established timelines.
+Critical Tasks Install Mobile Data Terminals (MDT) on all response vehicles to incorporate FY25 wireless information sharing on emergency incidents after Monaco D-21 EM Upgrade.
+Ensure access to all buildings.
+Work with facility managers to gain after-hours FY25 access to secured facilities during an emergency response and establish Facility Access Box program, consisting of instructions for access.
+Construct a Station 2 over on the south side of the base to align with the 2030 FY30 base expansion plans.
+PLANNING PHASE NEW Secure new PPE cleaning as maintenance contract with Bristol.
+FY25 NEW Create a Predetermined Response Board in the corridor to provide clarity FY25 on crewing numbers for each responding vehicle for IRF and ERF.
+(CPSE Recommendation) NEW Convert all vehicles with foam capability to new F3 foam